Trains collide in southern Egypt, killing at least 32

 “The pain that tears our hearts today cannot but make us more determined to end this type of disasters,” he wrote on his Facebook page.

-Prime Minister Mustafa Madbouly’s office announced he and five of his cabinet members would travel to the scene, which is more than 440 kilometers (272) south of Cairo.
+Prime Minister Mustafa Madbouly’s office announced he and five of his cabinet members would travel to the scene, which is more than 440 kilometers (272 miles) south of Cairo.

 In 2018, a passenger train derailed near the southern city of Aswan, injuring at least six people and prompting authorities to fire the chief of the country’s railways.

-The same year, el-Sissi said the government lacks about 250 billion Egyptian pounds, or $14.1 billion, to overhaul the run-down rail system.
+In the same year, President Abdel-Fattah el-Sissi said the government lacks about 250 billion Egyptian pounds, or $14.1 billion, to overhaul the run-down rail system.
 El-Sissi spoke a day after a passenger train collided with a cargo train, killing at least 12 people, including a child.

 A year earlier, two passenger trains collided just outside the Mediterranean port city of Alexandria, killing 43 people.
 In 2016, at least 51 people were killed when two commuter trains collided near Cairo.